 Is it the way fresh basil interacts with the smoky notes of the tempeh bacon?
 Or the hint of sage with the fatty, salty butter?
 Or the slight sweetness from the sweet corn, and the way that collards work so well with smoked paprika?
-All together, this vegan gnocchi dish is the epitome of American comfort food.
+All together, this vegan gnocchi and sweet corn dish is the epitome of American comfort food.

-Smoky Gnocchi with Sweet Corn, Collard Greens and Tempeh Bacon
+Vegan Gnocchi with Sweet Corn, Collard Greens and Tempeh Bacon

 1 pound package of vegan gnocchi (or make your own from scratch)